LK4D4/lk4d4.darth.io/content/posts/streak.md

     export GOPATH=<workspace>/src/github.com/dotcloud/docker/vendor:<workspace>

-And you can for example run:
+And then, for example you can run:

     go test github.com/dotcloud/docker/daemon/networkdriver/ipallocator

-Some tests require external libs for example `libdevmapper`, you can disable this with `DOCKER_BUILDTAGS` environment variable.
+Some tests require external libs for example `libdevmapper`, you can disable it with `DOCKER_BUILDTAGS` environment variable.
 For example:

     export DOCKER_BUILDTAGS='exclude_graphdriver_devicemapper exclude_graphdriver_aufs'